Our younger son had his first supraglottoplasty and epiglottopexy at the age of 3. He had a second surgery at the age of 5½.

-Recovery from a Supraglottoplasty
+Recovery From a Supraglottoplasty

-Pain from the surgery typically lasts for about 1 week, though the recovery may be longer for children who also had their lingual tonsils shaved.
+Pain from the surgery typically lasts for about one week, though the recovery may be longer for children who also had their lingual tonsils shaved.
 Pain medication is often prescribed by the surgeon and should be used as instructed.

 Steroids and antibiotics are also prescribed for most supraglottoplasties.
 The steroids prevent the airway from swelling, and the antibiotics prevent infection.

 Children who were not previously on a proton pump inhibitor (PPI) for acid reflux may be placed on this medication for the duration of the recovery period.
 If acidic reflux from the stomach irritates the surgical area, the tissues may become floppy again and render the surgery ineffective.

 Some coughing and spluttering may be observed when the child drinks thin liquids.
 If necessary, a thickener may be used (under the direction of the supervising physician).
 Many children with laryngomalacia have problems with aspiration or choking prior to the procedure, and may continue to have problems after this procedure.
 If aspiration or choking are observed, they should be reported immediately so appropriate medical intervention (via thickeners or feeding therapy) may be initiated.

 Our family has two children with severe laryngomalacia and obstructive sleep apnea.
 Our younger son had his first supraglottoplasty and epiglottopexy at the age of three years.